 Prove the sheep is a wolf to Amazon

-If you are targeted by this kind of behavior, you’ll need to be able to explain it to Amazon.
+If you are targeted by this Amazon seller scam, you’ll need to be able to explain it to Amazon.
 They have a huge seller community and can’t stay on top of every issue on the platform.

 The simplest way to report this kind of violation is to summarize your research, including web addresses pointing to the actual reviews, and any other relevant information.